mongodb/mongo-c-driver/docs/dev/deps.rst

 target is written to avoid this issue and allow Snyk to accurately detect other dependencies within the project.

-Due to difficultry coordinating the behavior of Snyk and Silk at time of writing, vulnerability collection is partially a manual process.
+Due to difficulty coordinating the behavior of Snyk and Silk at time of writing, vulnerability collection is partially a manual process.
 This is especially viable as the native code contains a very small number of dependencies and it is trivial to validate the output of Snyk by hand.